Ivan-ChenYF/Maze_game-ENGG-1340-GP/ReadMe.md

 - ✅ Generation of random game sets or events
    - the maze is generated randomly in each new game using DFS algorithms.  (see **generateMaze()** in [random_maze.cpp](https://github.com/Ivan-ChenYF/ENGG-1340-GP/blob/main/random_maze.cpp))
 - ✅ Data structures for storing game status
-   - Dynamic array is used for storing and updating player movement and location inside the maze. (see **player_movement()** in [player_control.cpp](https://github.com/Ivan-ChenYF/ENGG-1340-GP/blob/main/player_control.cpp) [main.cpp]
+   - Dynamic array is used for storing and updating player movement and location inside the maze. (see **player_movement()** in [player_control.cpp](https://github.com/Ivan-ChenYF/ENGG-1340-GP/blob/main/player_control.cpp) & [main.cpp](https://github.com/Ivan-ChenYF/ENGG-1340-GP/blob/main/main.cpp))
 - ✅ Dynamic memory management
-   - This feature is reflected in the customize mode where player is allowed to input the size of maze they want. (see [main.cpp](https://github.com/Ivan-ChenYF/ENGG-1340-GP/blob/main/main.cpp)
+   - This feature is reflected in the customize mode where player is allowed to input the size of maze they want. (see [main.cpp](https://github.com/Ivan-ChenYF/ENGG-1340-GP/blob/main/main.cpp))
 - ✅ File input/output
-   - Players can quit the game in the middle while saving the game status through the game_state function. (see [game_state.cpp](https://github.com/Ivan-ChenYF/ENGG-1340-GP/blob/main/game_state.cpp)
+   - Players can quit the game in the middle while saving the game status through the game_state function. (see [game_state.cpp](https://github.com/Ivan-ChenYF/ENGG-1340-GP/blob/main/game_state.cpp))
 - ✅ Program codes in multiple files
    - UI design, player control, maze generation and game saving function are coded separately.
 - ✅ Proper indentation and naming styles